 The Lord Mayor's Show

-The Show dates back to the early 13th century, when a desperate King John granted that the City of London could appoint its own Mayor.
-He insisted that each newly-elected Mayor must come upriver to distant Westminster and swear loyalty to the Crown.
-The Mayors, and later the Lord Mayors of London have been making that journey for over 800 years.
-Around them grew up the noisy, colourful, joyous procession that over the centuries became known as the Lord Mayor's Show.
+The Lord Mayor's Show is the oldest, longest, best loved and least-rehearsed civic procession in the world.
+It dates back to the early 13th century when King John, desperate for support, granted that the City of London could appoint its own Mayor.
+He required that each newly-elected Mayor should come upriver to distant Westminster and swear loyalty to the Crown, and the Mayors have been making that journey for over 800 years.
+Around them grew up a noisy, colourful, joyous procession that over the centuries became known as the Lord Mayor's Show.

 The Lord Mayor